gourab98/gourab98.github.io/_pages/accomplishments.md

 permalink: /accomplishments/
 ---

-## Finalist | Digital Khichuri Challenge by UNDP- Sylhet 2019
+## Finalist | Digital Khichuri Challenge by UNDP in 2019
 My team developed a web-based solution that can be used as a tool to fight against fake news propaganda.

 <div style="text-align:center;" >